HarshCasper/python-exercises/python-exercises-1/Problem-4/README.md

-# End Sorting
+# Getting Maximum

-Given a list A of N distinct integer numbers, you can sort the list by moving an element to the end of the list.
-Find the minimum number of moves required to sort the list using this method in ascending order.
+Given an alphanumeric string S, extract maximum numeric value from that string.
+All the alphabets are in lower case.
+Take the maximum consecutive digits as a single number.

-The first line of the input contains N distinct integers of list A separated by a space.
-You have to print the minimum number of moves required to sort the elements.
+The first line of the input contains the string S. You have to print the maximum value.

 ## Examples

 ##### Input:

-[1, 3, 2, 4, 5]
+23dsa43dsa98

 ##### Output:

-3
+98